What Is Sex Addiction?

 - Continuing to engage in sexual behavior despite detriments to relationships

-- Needing to escalate sexual activity to achieve the same, desired effect
+- Needing to escalate sexual activity to achieve the desired effect

-Someone who exhibits these symptoms may not necessarily suffer from an addiction, but they may still want to reach out and discuss what they are feeling.
+People who exhibit these symptoms may not necessarily suffer from an addiction, but they may still want to reach out and discuss what they are feeling.
 If you feel the need to reach out, please do.
-There are people waiting to hear from you and help you through whatever you’re feeling.

 The validity of sex addiction is a hotly debated topic among professionals.
-While some deny the validity of any non-substance addiction, others are trying to open the scope of what an addiction is and how people are susceptible to them.
+While some deny the validity of any non-substance addiction, others are trying to open the scope of what an addiction is.
 Of all the common behavioral addictions, sex addiction is possibly the most controversial.

 The Diagnostic and Statistical Manual of Psychiatric Disorders (DSM) is considered the standard in determining what is and what is not an addiction.
-In Volume Four, the DSM included sex addiction but under the category of “Sexual Disorders,” not as an addiction.
+In Volume Four, the DSM included sex addiction — but under the category of “Sexual Disorders” and not as an addiction.
 To this day, the only non-substance addiction that is recognized in the DSM is Gambling Addiction.
-Despite this, the DSM describes sex addiction as, “compulsive searching for multiple partners, compulsive fixation on an unattainable partner, compulsive masturbation, compulsive love relationships and compulsive sexuality in a relationship.”
+Despite this, the DSM describes sex addiction as “compulsive searching for multiple partners, compulsive fixation on an unattainable partner, compulsive masturbation, compulsive love relationships and compulsive sexuality in a relationship.”

 When one hears the word “compulsive” it implies that the person with those compulsions is in less control than the average person.
-What are people suffering from addiction, if not someone who is suffering from a biological compulsion to a certain substance?
+And what are people afflicted with addiction, if not suffering from a biological compulsion to use a certain substance?

 It is unfortunate, but there is an association between people who suffer from sex addiction and sex offenders.
 Roughly half of convicted sex offenders can be diagnosed with a sex addiction.
 However, what is missing is a deviation between the two groups.
 It is commonly believed that people can become addicted to sex due to a chemical reaction in the brain.
 For sex offenders, it is accepted that they do not act for sexual gratification.
-Rather, they act out of a perverse need for power, dominance, control, revenge, or even anger.
-That being said, there are still changes in their brain that are similar to those who suffer from sex addiction, but the two don’t coincide.
+They instead act out of a perverse need for power, dominance, control, revenge, or even anger.
 Not all sex offenders are addicted to sex, and not everyone who is addicted to sex will become a sex offender.

 Seeking help for sex addiction can be a tricky thing.
-Due to misunderstandings about what sex addiction actually entails, many people either don’t know if they have it or if they can actually recover.
+Due to misunderstandings about what sex addiction actually entails, many people don’t know if they have it or if they can actually recover.
 Just know that recovery is always an option.
-If you don’t know what the means or where to start, then reach out to a dedicated treatment provider today.
-They are available 24/7 to answer any questions you may have and direct you to the best treatment for you.
+If you don’t know where to start, then reach out to a dedicated treatment provider today.
+They are available to answer any questions you may have.